-Romania: EC Oltenia to build four large-scale solar power plants7.
-March 2020. / SEE Energy News
+Romania: EC Oltenia to build four large-scale solar power plants, SEE Energy News

 Romanian coal-based electricity producer Energy Complex Oltenia will built four large-scale solar power plants in areas where ash from its TPPs is deposited, as well as on overburden dumps of its coal mining operations.
 Solar power plants are to be built because EC Oltenia plans to achieve its restructuring and decarbonization targets.
 The company’s management is planning to use financing from the European Just Transition Fund for this project.